Senator Jeff Timberlake delivers this week’s Republican Radio Address

-Hello, I am Senator Jeff Timberlake of Androscoggin County and the Senate Republican Leader, and it’s my pleasure to join you for this week’s Republican radio address.
+Hello, this is Senator Jeff Timberlake of Androscoggin County and I’m pleased to join you for this week’s Republican Radio Address.

-Again, I’m Senator Jeff Timberlake of Androscoggin County.
-Have a great weekend.
+Again, this is Senator Jeff Timberlake of Androscoggin County and I hope you have a great weekend.

 Senator Jeff Timberlake is the Senate Republican Leader and is in his second term representing District 22.
 He is a member of the Government Oversight Committee.